 Think of growth hackers as moonshiners.
 They run small operations, such as startups, and distill things down to its purest form.
 Instead of moonshine, they want growth; Growth is their life!

 Growth hackers want to move the singular needle of growth rather than focus on “traditional” digital marketing strategies that won’t generate exponential growth.

 It’s important to make the distinction that growth hackers are not better or worse than marketers.
 They are different.
-Marketers are an important facet to the growth of a startup but growth hackers zero in on every aspect of the product to increase revenue and extend the customer life cycle.
+Marketers are an important facet of the growth of a startup but growth hackers zero in on every aspect of the product to increase revenue and extend the customer lifecycle.
 Every decision a growth hacker makes is informed by its impact on growth alone.
-The answer to what is growth hacking is to find the quickest way to create the biggest impact for a product or business.
+The answer to what is growth hacking is to find the quickest way to create the biggest impact on a product or business.

 Overview of Growth Hacking Funnel

 First, off you should know that you should only focus on growth hacking after you have acquired product-market fit (when someone is willing to pay for your service and you have gotten to a good level of retention).

 Now the first step for any growth hacker is to identify how to ramp up your user acquisitions.
 Ask ‘How do users find you?’
 This can be done in Google Analytics by analyzing the number of conversions each of your marketing channels have gotten you vs. the cost per customer acquisition.
 Also, you need to interact with your buyer personas and understand their customer’s journey.